logdna/logdna-agent-v2/docs/KUBERNETES.md

   2. Remove the old DaemonSet in the default namespace; run `kubectl delete daemonset logdna-agent`.
   3. [Install the latest agent](#installation-steps).

-> :warning: Exporting Kubernetes objects with "kubectl get \<resource\> -o yaml" includes extra information about the object's state.
+> :warning: Exporting Kubernetes&reg objects with "kubectl get \<resource\> -o yaml" includes extra information about the object's state.
 This data does not need to be copied over to the new YAML file.

 #### Upgrading from Configuration v2.1.x

 * **Example Configuration YAML Files:**
   * [v2.1.x](https://raw.githubusercontent.com/logdna/logdna-agent/master/logdna-agent-v2-beta.yaml)
-* **Differences:** The configuration contains the same namespace and Kubernetes objects.
+* **Differences:** The configuration contains the same namespace and Kubernetes&reg objects.
 The only differences are some changes to the DaemonSet.
 * **Upgrade Steps:**
   1. If you have changes you want to persist to the new DaemonSet, backup the old DaemonSet.
      1. Run `kubectl get daemonset -o yaml -n logdna-agent logdna-agent > old-logdna-agent-daemon-set.yaml`.
      2. Copy any desired changes from `old-logdna-agent-daemon-set.yaml` to the DaemonSet object in `k8s/agent-resources.yaml`.
   2. Apply the latest configuration YAML file; run `kubectl apply -f k8s/agent-resources.yaml`.

-> :warning: Exporting Kubernetes objects with "kubectl get \<resource\> -o yaml" includes extra information about the object's state.
+> :warning: Exporting Kubernetes&reg objects with "kubectl get \<resource\> -o yaml" includes extra information about the object's state.
 This data does not need to be copied over to the new YAML file.

 ### Upgrading your Image